amy941/Google_Advanced_Module-3_Translate-Data-into-Insights/README.md

 ![outliers](https://github.com/user-attachments/assets/2df4909c-5da7-4b6f-89c3-e951bfe61da7)

 ✍️
-- A **for loop** was created to iterate over the column names of each count variable.
+- Create a **for loop** to iterate over the column names of each count variable.

 - **25th percentile (Q1)** and **75th percentile (Q2)** of count variables were determined.